Raffles

 You can also request raffle tickets by completing our Raffle Ticket Request Form and we will post them to you, if our current raffle is live.
 (If our raffle is not currently live we will save your details for the next raffle.)

-What happens to your raffle ticket?
+What happens to the raffle tickets?

 Once we receive your raffle tickets they are securely stored until the day of the draw.
 On the draw day a number of tickets are randomly selected by staff, volunteers, visitors and patients.
 We will then contact the lucky winners.